ampproject/amphtml/extensions/amp-youtube/amp-youtube.md

 ## Example

-With responsive layout the width and height from the example should yield correct layouts for 16:9 aspect ratio videos:
+With the responsive layout, the width and height from the example should yield correct layouts for 16:9 aspect ratio videos:

 ```html
 <amp-youtube